Health and Wellness

 Absolutely!!
-Find out from the school principal, Mrs. Robb who the designated School Health Champion is at Vera M. Welsh.
+Find out from the school principal, Mr. Abougouche who the designated School Health Champion is at Vera M. Welsh.
 They would love to have your input and support for healthy initiatives in our school.
-Support could include sitting on our CORE Committee, assisting with our family games night, helping with our monthly campaigns and many many other healthy initiatives taking place in the school.
+Support could include assisting with our family games night, helping with our monthly campaigns and many many other healthy initiatives taking place in the school.

 4. Where can I go for health resources and ideas for healthy celebrations?

 In our monthly newsletters we will have many ideas to celebrate upcoming holidays in a healthy fashion.
-This year we are also promoting our Birthday Book initiative.
-Talk with School Health Facilitator, Tina Skakun, for more ideas on this.
+This year we are also continuing with our Rotary Club sponsored Birthday Book initiative in place of any unhealthy treats.